Old Fashioned Coconut Cake with Buttercream Frosting from Scratch

 It’s pretty.
 It almost always looks good, even at the hand of cake-baking non-professionals and it’s white, my favorite color.
 This batter is extra special and a little harder to make than some other cakes, but she and I would agree, high maintenance in some areas is worth it.

-The cake itself is yellow, but very light because the egg whites are whipped to stiff peaks and folded in.
+The cake itself is yellow, but very light because the egg whites are whipped to stiff peaks and folded in, but it has a nice body to it.
 It was too dark to take a photo of the inside of the cake, but you can see what it looks like when I made it here with a lemon curd, which is another option.

 - 6 large eggs